gilzoide/godot-dispatch-queue/README.md

 dispatch_queue.create_concurrent(OS.get_processor_count())
 # (if you do neither, DispatchQueue will run in synchronous mode)

-# 3) Dispatch calls and optionally register callbacks, fire and forget style
+# 3) Dispatch methods and optionally register callbacks, fire and forget style
 dispatch_queue.dispatch(self, "method_name", ["method", "arguments"]).then(self, "result_callback")

 # 4) Optionally connect to the `all_tasks_finished` signal to know when all tasks finished